futuresimon/sneaker-rating-site/creative_rubric.md

 x Safe from XSS attacks (all content is escaped on output) (3 points) x Safe from SQL injection attacks (2 points)
-CSRF tokens passed when editing or deleting posts (3 points) Session cookie is HTTP-only (3 points) page passes the W3C validator (2 points) x passwords are salted and encrypted (2 points)
+CSRF tokens passed when editing or deleting posts (3 points) x Session cookie is HTTP-only (3 points) x page passes the W3C validator (2 points) x passwords are salted and encrypted (2 points)

 creative portion (20 points)
-x shoes can be associated with brands and then searched by brand (10 points)
+x shoes can be associated with brands and then searched by brand (10 points) x only admins may delete posts (5 points)

 to do:
 make sure user can only favorite a shoe once